ivandokov/phockup/readme.md

 ### Pre-commit checks
 We leverage the [pre-commit](https://pre-commit.com/) framework to automate some general linting/quality checks.

-To install the hooks, from within the activated virtualenv run
+To install the hooks, from within the activated virtualenv run:

 ```bash
 pre-commit install
 ```

-To manually run the hooks run:
+To manually execute the hooks, run:

 ``bash
 pre-commit run -a